 If you are taking this class pass/fail, you must receive at least a C- (70%) to pass.

 If you believe there has been an error in grading, I am happy to discuss it with you.
 However, you must bring it up to me within one week of the graded assignment being returned to you.
 After this, the grade is considered final.

-The exact schedule might change as the class progresses.
-Please see Canvas for all readings and assignment due dates.
+The exact schedule is likely to change as the semester progresses.
+Please see Canvas for all up-to-date readings and assignment due dates.
 Below is only a rough outline.

-This course adheres to the university’s Academic Integrity Policy (https://studentconduct.wustl.edu/academic-integrity), and takes cheating and plagiarism very seriously.
-All work completed online must be done alone, and no resources not approved by the instructor may be used during exams.
+This course adheres to the university’s Academic Integrity Policy, and takes cheating and plagiarism very seriously.
+All work completed online must be done alone unless instructed otherwise, and no resources not approved by the instructor may be used during exams.